 Training

-As well as this industry certification program, the WCOWMA-BC offers individual field and classroom training sessions for continuing education purposes.
-For information on training opportunities in your area, contact the WCOWMA-BC office.
+Additional field and classroom training sessions are available for continuing education purposes.
+For information on upcoming training opportunities, contact the WCOWMA-BC office.